zhihao-eth/carla_and_sumo/README.md

 # carla_and_sumo

-This repository contains all example simulations on report *Investigation and Simulation of the Perception of “Autonomous Driving”*
+This repository contains all example simulations on documentation *Investigation and Simulation of the Perception of “Autonomous Driving”*
 :